kurierjs/kurier/docs/index.md

 ### Extending the serializer

-You can modify the serializer's behavior to adapt to an existing database by overriding the previously described functions and then passing it to the App:
+You can modify the serializer's behaviour to adapt to an existing database by overriding the previously described functions and then passing it to the App:

 `serializer.ts`